 Dr Morris would also advise antibiotics for people who have compromised immune systems, such as diabetes patients, the elderly, those on chronic cortisone treatment, or people with serious heart or lung disease.
 Courses of antibiotics should be taken as prescribed by your healthcare provider and completed.

 Dr Morris suggests trying simple salt-water nasal flushes and nasal irrigation for relief.
 Decongestants can also help to drain the sinuses and relieve symptoms.

+Discuss your options with your Clicks pharmacist should you need advice.
 Antibiotics can also be acquired at the Clicks dispensary on presentation of a prescription.
-Find your nearest pharmacy by visiting here.

 IMAGE CREDIT: 123rf.com